Etto48/IndAppProject/DOCUMENTATION.md

 Travel Mate is an innovative application designed to enhance the travel experience by providing users with a real-time, interactive map of their surroundings.
 This project serves as an initial implementation for an application intended to operate in both a standard mobile mode and a specialized automotive mode.
-The application automatically identifies and displays nearby points of interest (POIs), offering AI-generated descriptions and text-to-speech (TTS) functionality to act as a personal tour guide.
+The application automatically identifies and displays nearby points of interest (POIs), offering dynamic filtering, comparative analysis for hotels and restaurants, AI-generated descriptions, and text-to-speech (TTS) functionality to act as a personal tour guide.
 It is built with a modern microservices architecture, ensuring scalability and maintainability, with a clear path toward deployment on the container orchestration platform Kubernetes.

 ## Introduction